Use the Jira Cloud Migration Assistant to migrate from server to cloud

 When to use the Jira Cloud Migration Assistant

-The Jira Cloud Migration Assistant does not migrate Jira Service Desk projects or Confluence spaces.
-To migrate your Confluence spaces use the Confluence Cloud Migration Assistant.
+The Jira Cloud Migration Assistant does not migrate Service projects or Confluence spaces.
+Review all the migration methods to find the one that is right for your circumstance.

 More about the Jira Cloud Migration Assistant